 DC by Foot offers pay-what-you-like walking tours of DC’s most fascinating sites, including the National Mall, Georgetown, the U Street corridor, Capitol Hill and many more.
 Although the tours are technically free, donations are highly recommended.
-If you’re looking for a date with a dash of thrills, try a tour from DC Ghost Tours and cuddle up with your sweetie.
-And for more walking tour options in the District, make sure to check out DC Design Tours, Washington Walks, Fiat Luxe Tours or woo your boo by leading your own tour with American City Walking Guide.
+For more walking tour options in the District, make sure to check out DC Design Tours, Washington Walks, Fiat Luxe Tours or woo your boo by leading your own tour with American City Walking Guide.

 This José Andrés property achieved Bib Gourmand status in DC’s first Michelin Guide, an award given to restaurants serving high quality cuisine at affordable prices.
 China Chilcano is located in Penn Quarter, serving up a delightful rendition on Peruvian food, with accompanying flavors from China and Japan.
 Relish in the combination and Andrés’ mash-up skills, and you’ll leave without completely emptying your wallet.